 Political odds can swing, with the favourite changing quickly.
 A great example of this is the Trump v Biden 2020 US Election.
 Joe Biden started the day with a 67% chance of winning – the clear favourite.
 By 10:30pm Donald Trump was the favourite with an astounding 88.5% chance of winning, according to the odds.
 Then the postal votes started getting counted and eventually – as you all know – Joe Biden won.

 This example shows us how a bettor can capitalise on changing odds.
 It was reported that the postal votes were to be counted last and that they would favour the Democrats heavily.
 Armed with that information (plus the polls suggesting an easy Biden win), the opportunity was there to make a nice profit.

 Shocks aren’t common, but be careful…

 In sports betting it’s expected that not all the favourites will win.
 This is down to a huge number of factors that can impact your bet, including luck!
 Politics is slightly different.
 There is a lot less luck involved when the odds are complied off a huge amount of publicly available data and bets placed with each sportsbook.

 So you’d expect the favourite to always win, right?
 Wrong!
 As we saw with Brexit and Donald Trump in 2016 shocks can happen – and they’re pretty big news when they do.
-These shocks, by their very nature, are very hard to predict but the two mentioned examples both fall into the category of a protest vote against the establishment.
+These shocks, by their very nature, are very hard to predict but the 2 mentioned examples both fall into the category of a protest vote against the establishment.
 Is this era over now we’ve live through the Trump and Brexit years?
 Only time will tell.

 Each news network has its own agenda